 Creating basic conservation programs typically require little to no financial overhead, and even a modest reduction in energy consumption will likely more than justify the effort.
 (For example, a 0.1% reduction in energy consumption by an industrial company which typically budgets $1 million per year for its energy needs will see an annual savings of $10,000.)

-See below how you can find lower industrial electricity rates and natural gas prices for your facility.
+See below how you can find lower industrial electricity rates and natural gas prices for your facility, including Alberta industrial electricity rates, as well as industrial energy plans in Ontario, Québec, British Columbia, Manitoba and Saskatchewan.

 Further Opportunities for Industrial Companies to Save Money